CodePushGo/website/src/content/blog/en/5-steps-for-resolving-version-conflicts-in-capacitor-apps.md

 ## Conclusion: Keep Your App Versions in Check

-Managing version conflicts in [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/) requires a clear and organized approach.
+Managing version conflicts in [React Native apps](https://capgo.app/blog/capacitor-comprehensive-guide/) requires a clear and organized approach.
 The five-step process shared in this guide offers a reliable way to maintain app stability and address version-related challenges effectively.

 By taking these steps, teams can ensure their apps remain stable over time.
 For instance, using live update tools like CodePushGo allows for quick and efficient deployments, helping teams stay ahead [\[1\]](https://capgo.app/).